lightbend/fdp-sample-applications/kstream/README.md

 $ $KAFKA_HOME/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic summary-payload-log
 ```

-In order for the application to run, data need to be loaded in the input topic (`server-log` in the above example).
+In order for the application to run, data need to be loaded in the input topic (`server-log-dsl` in the above example).
 This can be done either through a bash script or through a data loading application in case of a Mesos DC/OS clustered application.
 We discuss the latter later in the document.

 ### How to query summary information